 |Structured Guided Learning||Structured research and reading activities||11||1:00||11:00||Online asynchronous seminar enhancement.|

 Teaching Rationale And Relationship

-1. Lectures: to allow definition of the scope of the syllabus, an introduction to a body of knowledge, and modeling of the level and nature of the analysis required.
+1. Lectures: to allow definition of the scope of the syllabus, an introduction to a body of knowledge, and modelling of the level and nature of the analysis required.

 2. Seminars: to encourage interaction and the development of cognitive and key skills; to allow preparation and presentation of directed research on specific issues and case studies.

 Nb.
 In person lectures and seminars can move to synchronous and asynchronous online delivery as required in response to pandemic-related restrictions.

 The format of resits will be determined by the Board of Examiners

 Formative Assessment is an assessment which develops your skills in being assessed, allows for you to receive feedback, and prepares you for being assessed.
 However, it does not count to your final mark.

 The course work affords students the opportunity to conduct research with seminar and peer support into particular areas of interest, to develop their organizational and presentation skills, and then to demonstrate their ability to think independently in using their group-work to inform their individual essay.

 Specifically, the essay demonstrates the student’s ability to absorb and critique information and then present an argument in relation to a specific topic.
 It demonstrates the student’s ability to relay an argument in a clear manner using appropriate academic writing skills.

 The formative Visual Analysis exercise enables students to demonstrate their ability to analyse, research and to engage critically with specific works of art in relation to their historical and/or theoretical context.
 This is timed to allow feedback on the exercise to assist the student with the summative essay.